Tuesday, 23 December 2014

 The above black and white photo of Eaton's Hampden Hotel, Pennant Hills, taken in 1900, is mentioned in an ancient newspaper article I will eventually show, as being opposite the Aiken family home and orchard, the orchard owned by Tos' dad, Black Billy.
 The hotel later became the Pennant Hills Inn, which is shown in colour, directly above, as it is today.
 As you can see, it has been drastically modified (vandalised) and is surrounded by heavy traffic and housing.
 What a pity.
 Black Billy would roll in his grave if he knew.

-I don't know if Tos Aiken's family home still stands.
-A reader may be able to tell me.
-As a clue, the 1924 "Hillside Estate" subdivision plan on the following link, which presumably announces that Black Billy's "Hillside" was to be subdivided, describes the subdivision as being within the borders of Pennant Hills Road, George Street, Cecil Avenue and Charlotte Road.
+I have been told by a descendent of Black Billy that Tos Aiken's family home was demolished, which is a shame.
+The 1924 "Hillside Estate" subdivision plan on the following link, which presumably announces that Black Billy's "Hillside" was to be subdivided, describes the subdivision as being within the borders of Pennant Hills Road, George Street, Cecil Avenue and Charlotte Road.
 And as those roads are not far from the said pub it would seem Black Billy's house was/is within that area.
-Given the lack of appreciation of history by councils I would be very surprised if it has not succumbed to a bulldozer.
+Given the lack of appreciation of history by councils I am not surprised it was demolished.

 https://www2.sl.nsw.gov.au/content_lists/subdivision_plans/pennant_hills.html